 Therapeutic medical devices for neck and back pain

-Depending on the root cause of your pain, and assuming you still have pain after six weeks, checkout the Cervico 2000 (neck spinal decompression device), Vertetrac (lower back spinal decompression device) and PainShield (therapeutic ultrasound device).
+Depending on the root cause of your pain, and assuming you still have pain after six weeks, take a look at our Cervico 2000 (neck spinal decompression device), Vertetrac (lower back spinal decompression device) and PainShield (therapeutic pain relief device).